kchu25/biology/blog/lacI/deepReplacI.md

 - Learns: secondary structure, folding patterns, amino acid compatibility, functional motifs
 - Output: Can convert any protein into a 1,900-dimensional "representation"

-<sup>*A representation is like a fingerprint or barcode - it captures the essence of the protein in a format AI can work with*</sup>
+> *A representation is like a fingerprint or barcode - it captures the essence of the protein in a format AI can work with*

 **Stage 2: Fine-tuning (The Specialization)**
 - Take those 1,900-dimensional representations for LacI variants